Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 • Why are car insurance prices so high right now?

 Car insurance prices have risen recently for a few reasons.
 The increased cost of repairs and more insurance claims have pushed rates higher.[7]
-The number of uninsured drivers has also increased, which raises rates for everyone.[8]
+The number of uninsured and underinsured drivers across the U.S. also continues to rise, according to the Insurance Research Council.[8]

 • Is $100 per month a good price for car insurance?